• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 Applications:

-Softwoods, including species such as pine, spruce, and cedar, are extensively utilized in construction due to their lightweight properties and high flexibility.
-These woods are fundamental in fabricating wooden frameworks, concrete molds, and even in paper production.
-Softwoods are particularly advantageous for temporary structures and various construction projects.
+Softwoods such as pine, spruce, and cedar are among the most widely used woods in construction.
+Due to their light weight and high flexibility, they are used to build wooden frames, concrete molds, and even for paper production.
+Softwood is especially suitable for temporary structures and construction projects.

 2. Hardwood